DeniJuly/IDP-ID-Star-Assignments/README.md

-# Laravel BE Level 2 Assignment
+# React JS Level 2 Assignment

 This branch store solution for Course A Comprehensive Guide to Mastering React.js